-The applicant stated that it will post charges for services, and the range and types of services provided, in a conspicuous place, to make it available to the public.
-(DI #15, p.
+The applicant states that it will post charges for services, and the range and types of services provided, in a conspicuous place.
+This information will be available to the public.
+(DI # 15, p.
 43).

 .05F.
 Location.
 An applicant seeking to establish a new intermediate care facility must propose a location within a 30-minute one-way travel time by automobile to an acute care hospital.